ResNET Acceptable Use Policy

 Please see our Game Systems page to help get you started.

-- Do not tamper with University computing equipment, including the in-room jacks.
+- Do not tamper with University computing equipment, including the in-room jacks and wireless access points.

 - No wiring may be split, re-wired, or otherwise re-configured or changed in any way.